neuroforgede/pg_auto_failover_swarm/README.md

 # pg_auto_failover_swarm

 Work in progress.
-Don't use any of this in production yet!
+Don't use any of this in production (just) yet!

 This repository will contain all of the necessary things to have a pg_auto_failover cluster running in Docker Swarm.